lemrex/vue-project/README.md

 # vue-projects

-This template should help get you started developing with Vue 3 in Vites.
+This template should help get you started developing with Vue 3 in Vites.s

 ## Recommended IDE Setup